mongodb/mongo-python-driver/doc/examples/server_selection.rst

    >>> def server_selector(server_descriptions):
    ...     servers = [
-   ...         server for server in server_descriptions
-   ...         if server.address[0] == 'localhost'
+   ...         server for server in server_descriptions if server.address[0] == "localhost"
    ...     ]
    ...     if not servers:
    ...         return server_descriptions
    ...     return servers
+   ...